riscv-software-src/riscv-perf-model/fusion/FSL.md

 .state        This is _pass_ or _fail_ constraints status
 ```

-In addition to the .state method, the constraints clauses declarations
+In addition to the .state method, the constraints clause declarations
 are made available without prefix to the conversion clause.
 This is
 described in the next section.